quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/splines.rst

     ============= ============= ===========
     Configuration Mode          Description
     ============= ============= ===========
-    0             Linear        The tangent of the curve at each control point is set to match tbe tangent of the start of each line segment.
+    0             Linear        The tangent of the curve at each control point is set to match the tangent of the start of each line segment.
     1             Curve         The tangent of the curve at each control point is an average of the two adjacent line segments and matched to the start and end tangents.
     2             Constant      Straight line segments
     3             Clamped Curve As angles become more acute, the curve will transition from a smooth change to a sharp point.